billyndroid/parallax-magic/README.md

 # parallax-magic
 Putting together a portfolio and I want to provide examples of modern web design techniques.
+I can increase efficiency exponentially by documenting the process, and using it in more than one project: Blog post, Example for Portfolio, and summarise for a twitter thread to promote.
+Creating backlinks!
 As this may eventually become a portfolio have will be using Adobe XD to design some motion into:

 Firstly a timeline animated with scroll down or keyboard arrow keys, leading into a projects section which will be animated from side to create interest and will include some kind of pop-out, animated carousel.